-PriMerit Bank Supplemental Executive Retirement Plan.
+PRIMERIT BANK SUPPLEMENTAL EXECUTIVE RETIREMENT PLAN.
 Mr. Cheever also participates in the Bank's supplemental retirement plan.
 Participation in the supplemental plan is limited to officers of the Bank selected by the Bank's Board of Directors.
 Benefits under the plan, when added to benefits received under the defined benefit retirement plan, will equal 60 percent of the participant's average annual salary over the 60 highest paid consecutive months of service.
 The total benefit will be reduced if a participant retires prior to age 65, and with less than 15 years of service with the Bank.
-The cost to the Bank for benefits under the supplemental retirement plan for Mr. Cheever cannot be properly determined because of the overall plan assumptions and options available.
+The cost to the Bank for benefits under the supplemental retirement plan for Mr. Cheever cannot be properly determined because of the overall plan assumptions and options available to the participants.